JRL-CARI-CNR-UNIBS/installation/git_useful_commands.md

 ## A quick guide to Git <a name="git-no-deep-shit"></a>

-Take may want to take a look at this [guide](https://rogerdudler.github.io/git-guide/) to familiarize with Git versioning.
+You may want to take a look at this [guide](https://rogerdudler.github.io/git-guide/) to familiarize with Git versioning.

 If you're really hungry for knowledge, here is a [500+ pages book](https://git-scm.com/book/en/v2) about Git.